Make the Most of Sweet Sixteen in Durham

 Where to watch

 Durham sports bars, restaurants, and breweries are all great places to watch NCAA tournament games.
-Head to the Ninth Street or Brightleaf districts to watch Duke games at locations like Dain’s Place, Devine’s, Satisfaction, or head downtown to visit places like Tobacco Road Sports Café and Fullsteam Brewery.
+Head to the Ninth Street or Brightleaf districts to watch Duke games at locations like Dain’s Place, Devine’s, or Skewers, or head downtown to visit places like Tobacco Road Sports Café and Fullsteam Brewery.
 Don’t worry if you favor a local rival team; you’ll probably still find friends in enemy territory.

 Shop for team swag

 Show off your team colors with pride!
 For Duke Blue Devils apparel and accessories, head to the Duck Shop in Durham’s Ninth Street Shopping district or the Duke University Store on Duke’s campus.
 NCCU Eagles gear can be purchased at the NCCU bookstore on campus.

 Visit the storied Cameron Indoor Stadium where Duke University basketball teams play home games, and the Duke University Basketball Museum and Sports Hall of Fame to see trophies, memorabilia, and videos from past games.
 You can also visit McDougald-Mclendon Arena, which is home to the NCCU Eagles basketball teams.

 There you have it – everything you need to enjoy the NCAA Tournament in the Bull City.
 No matter who you root for, we wish you the best of luck with your bracket.